kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Functions, Methods, and Interfaces in Go/Week 3/README.md

 #### What Does the Fox Say?

+>"The goal of this assignment is to programmatically get information about a set of predefined objects using Go. \[...\]
+>
->"Write a program which allows the user to get information about a predefined set of animals.
+>Write a program which allows the user to get information about a predefined set of animals.
 Three animals are predefined, cow, bird, and snake.
 Each animal can eat, move, and speak.
 The user can issue a request to find out one of three things about an animal: 1) the food that it eats, 2) its method of locomotion, and 3) the sound it makes when it speaks.
 The following table contains the three animals and their associated data which should be hard-coded into your program. \[...\]
 >
 >Your program should present the user with a prompt, “>”, to indicate that the user can type a request.
 Your program accepts one request at a time from the user, prints out the answer to the request, and prints out a new prompt.
 Your program should continue in this loop forever.
 Every request from the user must be a single line containing 2 strings.
 The first string is the name of an animal, either “cow”, “bird”, or “snake”.
 The second string is the name of the information requested about the animal, either “eat”, “move”, or “speak”.
 Your program should process each request by printing out the requested data.
 >
 >You will need a data structure to hold the information about each animal.
 Make a type called `Animal` which is a struct containing three fields: `food`, `locomotion`, and `noise`, all of which are strings.
 Make three methods called `Eat()`, `Move()`, and `Speak()`.
 The receiver type of all of your methods should be your `Animal` type.
 The `Eat()` method should print the animal’s food, the `Move()` method should print the animal’s locomotion, and the `Speak()` method should print the animal’s spoken sound.
 Your program should call the appropriate method when the user makes a request."

+[^1]: For ethical reasons I do not make my assignments publicly available.
+It is strictly against [Coursera Honor Code](https://www.coursera.support/s/article/209818863-Coursera-Honor-Code?language=en_US).
+However, I give a detailed description of the original problems, I highlight the main principles and techniques the problems want to check, and I give source code for another similar problem.
+The publicly available source code uses approximately the same principles and techniques as the original (maybe a bit more).